rfordatascience/tidytuesday/data/2018-11-06/readme.md

 # US Wind Turbine Data

 Wind turbine location and characteristic data across the USA can be found [here](https://github.com/rfordatascience/tidytuesday/blob/master/data/2018-11-06/us_wind.csv).

+Some potential questions:
+- How do newer installations compare to older turbines?
+- Which states/regions have the most wind farms?
+- Spread of wind-turbines over time?
+- Where is the most missing data?

 DISCLAIMER: There is quite a bit of missing data, but still an interesting dataset!